 If you follow the Bible, why do you wear robes, have candles and incense and do things like bow or make the sign of the cross?

 Because it is Biblical!
 The word for "worship" in the New Testament literally means, "to bow or make obeisance," so it is Biblical to bow and reverence God.
-We wear special garments and offer incense because it most closely resembles how the earliest Christians worshiped and the heavenly worship described in the book of Revelation (chpt 4 and 7).
+We wear special garments and offer incense because it most closely resembles how the earliest Christians worshiped and can also be seen in the heavenly worship described in the book of Revelation (chpt 4 and 7).
 We are literally worshiping according to the culture of heaven!
 Many of the prayers and acclamations we repeat are taken directly from scripture.

 Why do you refer to the pastor as "father" when Jesus said, "call no man father?"